 Ms. Johns has taken her brand of “afro-diasporic world music” all over the globe, rocking stages from Denver to Dusseldorf, Los Angeles to London, Kuala Lumpur to Kampala.
 Jennifer has shared lineups with some of the best in the business including the likes of Ms. Lauryn Hill, yasiin bey, Meshell Ndegeocello Capelton, Damian, Stephen and Ziggy Marley, Gil Scott Heron, Wyclef Jean, Les Nubian, De La Soul, and Common to name just a few.

 Jennifer’s journey as a recording artist began in 2004 with the underground success of her first album, HeavyElectroMagneticSoularPoeticJungleHop.
 Songs like the title track “Heavy” with its accompanying artfully futuristic video, broke through the national and international underground soul and hip-hop scene making Jennifer a notable force in her field.

 In 2008, Jennifer shifted her attention from the entertainment industry to leveraging her art for social movements.
 Immediately she began to find herself sharing stages with thought leaders like Reverend Dr. Michael Beckwith, Cornell West, Van Jones, Dr. Shawn Ginwright, and more.
 Her brand of soul-inspiring sounds has landed her gigs at The Kennedy Center, The Apollo, and on stage for both the NFL World Bowl and The NFL Hall of Fame.

 Jennifer is a dedicated food justice advocate.
 Over the last decade, she has become a Green For All Fellow, a BoldFood Fellow, an Artist in Residence at Food First, the First Artist in Residence at Langston Hughes Center for Performing Arts Institute, and a Montalvo Performing Arts Guest Fellow.

 In February of 2016, Jennifer began a journey called The F.U.N.
 Manifesto.
 It was initially meant to be a video blog asking people about their ideas of freedom while celebrating her birthday in South Africa.
 What was meant to be a three-week trip became a 10-month odyssey that ultimately produced Jennifer’s first official release in nearly 10 years, AZANIA.
 The F.U.N.
 Manifesto is now the name of her company and ethos.

-"It is not everyday that the artist achieves the ability to stir the heart and mind though sound and vibration.
+"It is not every day that the artist achieves the ability to stir the heart and mind through sound and vibration.
 My heart has not yet stopped stirring since I have heard Jennifer Johns"